Strategic Plan

 Critical Challenge

 The primary threat to our strategic plan derives from the fact that we currently harbor the greatest student to faculty ratio in the COE.
 While this is commendable as it reflects a growing interest in our program, it is infeasible for us to continue to simultaneously meet our teaching and research objectives in this current climate of diminished faculty resources.
-Additional full-time faculty, coupled with the mentorship of select Ph.D. candidates who have the skills and motivation to teach basic undergraduate classes, is thus required for the IEN Department to successfully implement its strategic plan.
+Additional full-time faculty, coupled with the mentorship of select Ph.D. candidates who have the skills and motivation to teach basic undergraduate classes, is thus required for the ISE Department to successfully implement its strategic plan.

 Summary